szepeviktor/test-mode/README.md

 # Test Mode

-Core, plugins and theme goes into Test Mode.
+Core, plugins and theme go into Test Mode.

 ## Add your own module